-I am sending the following letter to several South Florida restaurants.
+I’m sending the following letter to several South Florida restaurants.
 If they respond favorably, we will celebrate their decision; if they do not agree, we will organize protests outside of their restaurants to encourage them to end the sale of foie gras.
 I encourage you to speak with restaurants in your community as well.
 You’re welcome to use this letter.

 July 18, 2012